This sourdough pumpkin bread is a fall favorite packed with cinnamon, nutmeg, and an entire can of pumpkin flavor.

 Tangy sourdough discard adds tons of incredible flavor to baked goods.
 The lactic acid bacteria found in sourdough discard adds flavor and tenderizes wheat proteins.

-This recipe can use sourdough discard from any step in the sourdough starter process.
+This recipe can use sourdough discarded from any step in the sourdough starter process.
 It can be bubbly and freshly fed, dormant from sitting in your refrigerator, or anywhere in between.
 It also doesn’t matter what type of flour your starter has been fed with.
 All-purpose, whole wheat, or any variety of flour will work.

 Pro Sourdough Tip: Keep a glass jar in your refrigerator to store your sourdough discard.
 Continue adding to it until you have enough to make your chosen sourdough discard recipe.